 Once I had finished the renovations, I got the bank to do a new valuation.

-And lucky for me, the value of the property had increased to $500,000!
+And lucky for me, the property’s value had increased to $500,000!

-So I was able to increase my loan, and pay out the personal loan.
+So I was able to increase my loan and pay out the personal loan.

 But a word of warning:

 If you cannot do this, you can be stuck with a personal loan and pay much higher interest rates than your home loan.
 Worse still, you could be stuck with these expenses on your credit card, paying 21% interest!

 Next Steps And Getting Your Renovation Loan Approved.